liamzebedee/graphparse/README.md

  - convert the graph to .dot GRAPHVIZ format, with node sizes normalised according to their importance
  - visualise in browser

+## Try
+ - `./run.sh` to generate .dot graph file.
+ - `cd www && npm run start` to view the graph.
+ - Bonus: tool for quickly getting details on the AST representation of source code